ITT23/assignment-03-activity-recognition-yellow/machine-learning-papers.md

  - changes in the external world may make models or input signals change behavior in unintended ways.

-The causes for this problems can be divided into the following categories:
+The causes for this problems can be divided into the following categories [1]:

 Entanglement: